Computer-Kurzweil/computer_kurzweil/docs/tabs/mandelbrot/README.md

 ### Clicked somewhere on the Edge of Mandelbrot Set: The Julia Set

 ![Clicked somewhere on the Edge of Mandelbrot Set: The Julia Set](img/julia01.png)

+### Clicked somewhere on the Edge of Mandelbrot Set: The Julia Set

 ![Clicked on another Point on the Edge of Mandelbrot Set: The Julia Set](img/julia02.png)